Death in the Caucasus

 Eventually, we arrived at a large baronial house.

-Unlike the others, this was well-kept, airy, and owned by people who clearly had their shit together.
+Unlike the others, this was well-kept, airy, and owned by people who had their shit together.

 We entered through the back gate, the international sign of close friendship.

-Almost instantly, I recognized a foreboding heaviness in the air, a sombre element to the gathering seated around the kitchen table.
-The quiet murmur was interrupted by Tamaz's uncomfortably loud entrance, me trailing behind, wondering what the fuck I was walking into.
+Almost instantly, I recognized a foreboding heaviness in the air, a somber element to the gathering seated around the kitchen table.
+The murmur was interrupted by Tamaz's uncomfortably loud entrance, me trailing behind, wondering what the fuck I was walking into.

 No matter where you arrive in Georgia, wine and cheese are offered in abundance.
 It is, after all, the birthplace of wine; it's cheap and delicious.